casualcomputer/llm_google_colab/README.md

 2. **[CPU Only Setup](https://github.com/casualcomputer/llm_google_colab/blob/main/setup_llm_on_google_colab_cpu_only.ipynb)**: For users without access to GPU resources, this notebook provides a detailed guide to setting up and running LLMs using only CPUs.
 It includes performance tips and best practices for maximizing efficiency.

+3. **[Setting Up LLM on Kaggle GPU](https://github.com/casualcomputer/llm_google_colab/blob/main/setup-llm-on-kaggle-gpu.ipynb)**: This notebook guides you through the process of setting up a LLM on Kaggle using GPU acceleration.
+It includes steps to install necessary packages and optimize your model for Kaggle's hardware.

 ## Getting Started

 To get started with these tutorials, follow these steps:

 - Fork this repository or download the notebooks directly.
-- Open Google Colab and upload the notebook corresponding to your preferred setup.
+- Open Google Colab or Kaggle and upload the notebook corresponding to your preferred setup.
 - Follow the instructions within the notebook to set up your LLM.

 ## Requirements

-- A Google Colab account.
+- A Google Colab or Kaggle account.
 - Basic knowledge of Python programming and Jupyter notebooks.

 ## Contributing